-The Eastern Townships are a collection of communities situated just east of Montreal and north of the Canada and U.S. border.
+The Eastern Townships are a collection of communities situated just east of Montreal and north of the Canadian and U.S. border.
 New York and Toronto are both about 6 hours, while Boston, Ottawa, and Quebec City are all less than 4.
 And Vermont, well, it can be measured in minutes — even if you were on foot!
 In short, they’re easy to visit but remarkably hard to leave.
 You might just find it hard to tear yourself away.

-There are dozens of small villages sprinkled throughout the Eastern Townships, and it’s hard to narrow down the list of charming spots to just a few.
-The villages highlighted here are the heart and soul of Quebec’s Eastern Townships, in more ways than one.
 Many of the places on this list are designated Coeurs Villageois, regional ambassadors that are the heartbeat of the region and showcase the best cuisine, hospitality, and attractions.
-Each community has its own unique personality, and it’s so much fun to explore them all and find the one which is “yours.”
+Each community has its own unique personality, and it’s so much fun to explore them all and find the one that is “yours.”
 You can see a full list of the Coeurs Villageois here to get started on your adventure.

 1. Dunham